opencybersecurityalliance/stix-shifter/README.md

        `virtualenv -p python3 virtualenv && source virtualenv/bin/activate`
    3. Run setup to install dependancies: `INSTALL_REQUIREMENTS_ONLY=1 python3 setup.py install`.

-**Note:** INSTALL_REQUIREMENTS_ONLY=1 is an directive to forse the setup to stop after it installs the pip dependances.
-This oprtion is similar to `python3 generate_requirements.py && pip install -r requirements.txt`
+**Note:** setup.py only installs dependencies when INSTALL_REQUIREMENTS_ONLY=1 directive is used.
+This option is similar to `python3 generate_requirements.py && pip install -r requirements.txt`

 ### As A Library